fmillion-mnsu/cs306-s25/G_ASSIGN1.md

 1. All group members **who are using Windows** will need to enable ping packets through the Windows Firewall.

-    Before starting the next steps, run this command at your command prompt:
+    Before starting the next steps, open an Administrator command prompt and run this command:

     `netsh advfirewall firewall set rule name="File and Printer Sharing (Echo Request - ICMPv4-In)" new enable=Yes`

     Feel free to copy/paste the command.

+    > Tip: Press Windows+R to bring up the Run dialog, type `cmd`, and press Ctrl+Shift+Enter.
+This is a shortcut that will run the command typed as administrator.

 1. Start Wireshark.
 Set it to capture on your WireGuard interface.
 It will be named with your StarID.